E-A-N/E-A-N/README.md

-## My name is Ean I love coding and making games!
+## My name is Ean, I love making games!

 <!--
 **E-A-N/E-A-N** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.